utopia-rise/fmod-gdextension/README.md

 **Godot 4 GDExtension that integrates with the FMOD Studio API.** [FMOD is an audio engine and middleware solution](https://www.fmod.com/) for interactive audio in games.
 It has been the audio engine behind many titles such as **Transistor**, **Into the Breach** and **Celeste**.
 This Godot extension is used by games such as [Koira](https://dont-nod.com/en/games/koira/).

+If you need any help, you can join our [Discord Server](https://discord.gg/DHhV8uWR).

 # Installation

 1. [Download Latest Release](https://github.com/utopia-rise/fmod-gdextension/releases/latest)